 For certificated staff who act as advisors for a group whose student grade-level-mix is more than 50% 12th grade and extended graduation students, seven (7) hours of the remaining nineteen and one-half (19.5) hours will be specifically designated to compensate for advisory work.
 For all other high school certificated staff who act as advisors for any other grade, at least four (4) hours of the remaining nineteen and one-half (19.5) will be specifically designated to compensate for advisory work.
 For the remaining hours, a list of qualified activities, reflective of activities from previous years, will be provided.

-Principal Effective Education Days will be paid by extra pay timesheet and pro-rated by FTE.
+Principal Effective Education Days will be paid by extra pay timesheet and pro-rated by FTE and hours worked based on the PEE schedule included in Exhibit G-2, which reflects the total amount available.